Issues and Concepts in Gerontology

 This multidisciplinary overview of the field of aging covers biomedical and health issues, psychosocial factors, applied aspects and policy issues.

-Credits: 1 to 3; Prereq: instructor permission.
+Credits: 1 to 3; Prereq: director permission.

 Credit is earned through volunteer work with approved community agencies.
 These agencies serve older adult clientele or patients and provide a range of services.
 Students work 45 hours per credit earned.
 The following courses are approved for the minor in gerontology, many in association with other departments (courses vary).
 Special topics, practicum courses and independent studies related to aging can also apply to the minor, with permission.
 (S-U)